gopherlearning/teleport/rfd/XXXX-access-control-decision-api.md

 - Permit: A single data structure encoding all necessary information for a PEP to correctly enforce a conditional/ parameterized allow decision.

 ### Overview

 We will rework teleport's access-control decision making to have a well-defined boundary between Policy Decision Point and Policy Enforcement Point.
 The goal of this rework will be to abstract as much complexity as possible into the PDP, while attempting to minimize the need to actually change how or where enforcement is done today.
-The PDP/PEP boundary will be representable as a GRPC API, but where possible we will continue to ensure that teleport does not make unnecessary network round trips.
+The PDP/PEP boundary will be representable as a gRPC API, but where possible we will continue to ensure that teleport does not make unnecessary network round trips.

 We will also establish a set of conventions intended to make the transition to using the new system as easy as possible, and to ensure that it is as difficult as possible to accidentally misuse it either by misunderstanding or oversight.

 ### API